Who is an Android app developer?

 Most Android applications are written in Java, though most recently some have started developing Android apps in Kotlin.

-You don’t need a strong command of Java language in order to start learning Android…
+You don’t need a strong command of Java or the Kotlin language in order to learn Android app development…

 …you just need to learn the basics of Java then jump onto Android and learn the rest of Java along the way.

-This is because from my experience, the best way to learn Android development is by actually doing.
+This is because from my experience, the best way to learn Android coding is by actually doing.

 Android utilizes Java’s object oriented programming model where elements of the program are broken into pieces that mimic “real-world” objects.